 Council Connect provides updates on a wide range of Council activities, updates and achievements throughout the year.
 Regular members in good standing will automatically receive Council Connect via email.
 Please view your Council and Council Committees communications settings to manage your email preferences.

 Equity uses a flexible slate of issue- or action-based advisories.
 Council Committees are struck as needed throughout the term, and report directly to Council.
-The advisories are regional, national, discipline or community-specific, as appropriate for the topic.
+These advisory bodies are regional, national, discipline or community-specific, as appropriate for the topic.